acdh-oeaw/dse-static-cookiecutter/README.md

 * Install the latest Cookiecutter if you haven't installed it yet (this requires Cookiecutter 2.1.0 or higher) by running `pip install -U cookiecutter`
 * To generate a new dse-static-site project run `cookiecutter gh:acdh-oeaw/dse-static-cookiecutter` and answer the appearing questions
-* Change into the created directory and have a look at the README.md in this directory.
+* Change into the created directory, have a look at the README.md in this directory and start developing/customizing your great digital editions project.

 ## Features
 * Generate HTML files from your TEI/XML documents using XSLT